Planning permit process

 Step 3.Application assessment and report

-Any objections will be considered as part of the assessment process and discussed with the objectors and the applicant.
+Any submission against the proposal will be considered as part of the assessment process and discussed with the objectors and the applicant.
 Council officers will then prepare a report and make a recommendation for the General Manager or Councillors to make the final decision.
 There are three potential outcomes:

 1. Approval

-If there are no objections, the permit can be issued straight away.
+If there are no submission against the proposal, the permit can be issued straight away.

 2. Notice of Decision to Grant a Permit

-If Council decides to approve an application that has received objections, they must issue a Notice of Decision to Grant a Permit.
+If Council decides to approve an application that has received submission against the proposal, they must issue a Notice of Decision to Grant a Permit.
 All objectors will be sent this notice and will have 28 days to lodge an application for review at Victorian Civil and Administrative Tribunal (VCAT), if they wish.

 If no objectors lodge a review with VCAT within the 28-day period, the permit will be granted.
 Similarly, if the applicant is unhappy with any of the proposed permit conditions, they can also apply to VCAT to have the conditions reviewed.